supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ![[Guidelines to GATE-CS-20250101142718041.webp]]

-- Venn diagrams are not helpful in powerset related identities.
+- Venn diagrams are NOT helpful in powerset related identities.
 Only formal proof techniques are helpful.

 ![[Guidelines to GATE-CS-20250101161246660.webp]]